Edgar Erice: Controversies

 In July 2024, the Supreme Court en banc directed Erice to file comment on the confidentiality and protective gag order motion filed by Miru Systems joint venture on the 2025 Philippine general election case.
 Earlier, Erice filed a certiorari case versus the contract awarded by the COMELEC to Miru Systems.
 Erice also filed a motion with the Supreme Court to cite Chairman George Garcia in contempt of court for violation of the sub judice rule alleging Garcia's prohibited remarks on the pending case.

 In August 2024, Angelo Balatbat and Raymond Salipot filed a joint complaint-affidavit against Erice at the Comelec Law Department.
 The lawsuit petitioned for a preliminary investigation based on his alleged false claims and information regarding Comelec and Miru Systems.

 In November, Garcia in his memorandum recused from all lawsuits before the COMELEC against Erice based on Rule 4, Section 1(c), 1993 Comelec Rules of Procedure.

 Congressional stint (2025-present)

 Erice filed his candidacy to run again as congressman in Caloocan's second district in 2025.
 On November 27, 2024, he was disqualified by the Comelec Second Division for "propagating false information across multiple platforms" in relation for his accusations against Comelec and Miru Systems.
 The decision was affirmed by the Comelec en banc on December 27.
 In January 2025, however, the Supreme Court issued a TRO in favor of Erice against the disqualification.
 Erice later won the election, defeating incumbent Mitch Cajayon-Uy once again, while his disqualification was overturned by the Supreme Court in July 2025.

 On July 30, 2025, Erice was named as the Senior House Deputy Minority Leader for the 20th Congress.
+He was later replaced by Leila De Lima on March 3, 2026.